dotnet/machinelearning/docs/code/MlNetCookBook.md

 - *What is the [MLContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.mlcontext?view=ml-dotnet)?*
 The MLContext is a starting point for all ML.NET operations.
-It is instantiated by user, and provides mechanisms for logging, exception tracking and logging, setting the source of randomness.
+It is instantiated by the user, and provides mechanisms for logging, exception tracking and logging, and setting the source of randomness.
-It is the entry points for training, prediction, model operations and also serves as a catalog of available operations.
+It is also the starting point for training, prediction, model operations, and also serves as a catalog of available operations.
-You will need one MlContext object for your pipelines or inference code.
+You will need one MlContext object for all your pipelines or inference code.

 ```csharp
 // as a catalog of available operations and as the source of randomness.